 How does it work?

 - Use the Personal Statement Evaluation Form as a rubric.
 Choose a conservation organization of interest and complete an assessment of the program.
 Be ready to talk through your findings with your reviewer.

 - For the writing portion, choose between a cover letter for a position at the conservation organization reviewed, a personal statement for a conservation related graduate school, or a one-two page assessment of your chosen conservation organization.

-- Set up an appointment with your Conservation Biology faculty advisor or an affiliate reviewer (the affiliate reviewer is your choice of a UW instructor, TA, or researcher with a biological or ecological background-think about someone you might ask to be a reference for your job search or grad school application).
+- Set up an appointment with your Conservation Biology affiliate reviewer (the affiliate reviewer is your choice of a UW instructor, TA, or researcher with a biological or ecological background-think about someone you might ask to be a reference for your job search or grad school application).
 Feel free to use this affiliate review letter if helpful.
 Send your writing portion to your reviewer in advance of your meeting.

 - This Personal Statement Evaluation Form is to be completed and signed off by your reviewer and submitted to Ginny Jackson (firstname.lastname@example.org) by finals week of your graduation semester.